 Easter is the most important celebration in Greece with a lot of special traditions.
-We have written articles about “How do Greeks celebrate Easter” and “Food and Traditions during Greek Easter”.
-However, from region to region, traditions can be a bit different.
+You can read more about “How do Greeks celebrate Easter” on our blog.
+However, from region to region, Greek traditions can be a bit different.

 A. Everywhere in Greece, you can find the typical Easter traditions, such as: